CollinToth/pitfall-games/docs/task_list.md

 Expected time to complete: 1 day; completed on 03/05/2021
 Responsible: Collin

+Name: Implement basic attribute randomization on death
+Description: The playable character's run speed and jump height (and potentially more) should be randomized when they die.
+Expected time to complete: 1 day; completed on 03/12/2021
+Responsible: Collin

 Name: Add tilemap editor package to Unity project
 Description: Editing tilemaps requires a package that is not installed by default.
 Expected time to complete: 1 day; completed on 03/26/2021